-If you are getting married, there is a pretty strong chance that you have been in a wedding yourself.
-Therefore you have some idea of how your bridesmaids should or should not be treated, because the memories are still fairly fresh in your mind.
-However, fewer people are ever flower girls than they are bridesmaids, and if you were a flower girl, it was probably at least 20 years ago!
-Thus, understandably, you might be a little fuzzier on the proper etiquette when it comes to your littlest members of the wedding party.
+If you are getting married, there is a pretty strong chance that you have been in a wedding yourself over the years.
+Therefore, you have some idea of how your bridesmaids should or should not be treated, because the memories are still fairly fresh in your mind.
+However, fewer people are ever flower girls than they are bridesmaids, and if you were a flower girl when you were younger, it was probably at least 20 years ago!
+Thus, understandably, you might be a little fuzzier on the proper flower-girl etiquette when it comes to your littlest members of the wedding party.

 Photo by Jay Lawrence Goldman Photography

 Etiquette & Tips for Flower Girls on the Big Day

 Traditionally, the flower girl’s parents will pay for the dress.
 It is polite to provide a few options for flower girl dresses or let them choose for themselves in a certain color palette if they are paying.
 If your dress of flower girl dreams is something very specific and you want the child to wear it no matter what, it’s proper for the bride or groom to offer to pay.
 As always, it’s nice to offer to pay in any circumstance if it fits in your wedding budget.

 What events does the flower girl attend?